RaspberryPiFoundation/lesson_format/README.md

 If you have downloaded a zip file, you will need to set the script pandoc_scratchblocks/filter.py to +x

 These instructions are for installing on linux / OSX.
 You may be able to get it running on Windows, but unfortunately we’re not able to help with that.
+Sorry.

 We recommend using [virtualenv](https://virtualenv.pypa.io/en/latest/) when working with any Python project, and have illustrated this as an optional step in the installation instructions below.